 I grew up about two and a half hours south of Sydney in the Southern Highlands.
 It’s a bit of an agricultural hub down that sort of way.
 It’s actually quite a beautiful area.
 And I grew up on a farm with my family.
 Like we all kind of worked the farm from a pretty young age and my parents were very, very hardworking people.
 They worked seven days a week for as long as I can remember.
 It was a cool environment to kind of grow up there and be on the farm, not being city slickers.
 You grow up working on utes and working on motorbikes and doing all that sort of stuff.
-So it was, it was a good upbringing.
+So it was a good upbringing.

 Living and working on a farm at an early age takes up a lot of time and we learn about his interesting treks to school.

 It was two and a half hours each way.
-I used to catch two trains and a bus into Sydney.
+I used to catch two trains and a bus in Sydney.
 I went to a sports high school in Sydney called Westfield Sports.
 I was there for soccer and I was pretty keen on my soccer back in those days.
 And that was a pretty competitive school to be at.
 That’s the thing, I’m kind of used to the early mornings.
-I think I used to get up at 4:30am and catch a 5:10 train from the Highlands to get me up there.
+I think I used to get up at 4:30 am and catch a 5:10 train from the Highlands to get me up there.
 It was different, but it kind of, I guess bred something a little different into me as well.

 He could have gone to his local high school but wanted to follow his dreams and was given the chance to attend a prestigious high school by his parents.

 They gave me the opportunity to make the decision for myself.
-I was pretty keen into soccer.
+I was pretty keen on soccer.
 I think back then I was at that sort of age, I was always playing two or three age groups up.
 And the opportunity wasn’t gonna be there to play it at the level I wanted to play down in the Highlands.
 So my brother and sister both went to quite good schools down here and I had the opportunity of going to a fairly good school down here or to kind of trek it up and go to the old Westfield’s.
 But it was good.
 I loved it.
 When you go up there, you train every day.
 I was playing in the New South Wales premier league at the time as well.
 So we used to train 3-4 times a week, game on the weekend.
-And then in school we train four days a week as well.
-So it was pretty full on, but I loved it.
+And then in school, we train four days a week as well.
+So it was pretty full-on, but I loved it.

-The high school Gordon went to was a sports focused high school, and we learn how it differed from a normal high school.
+The high school Gordon went to was a sports-focused high school, and we learn how it differed from a normal high school.

 You still had all the subjects you kind of would normally go for, but it saw sport as an additional subject that we used to do outside of the standard curriculum.
 So the way our school was, it was quite big, about 2000 kids in the school and they had the juniors, that are year 7-9, we used to train in the mornings.
 I think we started at 7:30 and finish at 9:00 and start school after that.
 And then as seniors, I think we need to start school earlier but then finish earlier and train after school.
-So it was actually a really cool setup the way they did it.
+So it was actually a really cool set-up the way they did it.
 It was a good experience.
 I did like it there.

-You mentioned you also played in new South Wales premier league as well.
+You mentioned you also played in New South Wales premier league as well.
 And what, at what stage was those?
 That during high school or after high school?

 We find out about what signing a contract for a junior soccer league means and how it works.

 Once you turn 16, you can sign pro contracts and essentially start getting paid.
 What they normally do is they try and pick the cream of the youth coming through and if they get them on a pro contract, they typically will keep them at the club for a while.
-They typically gave us our first shot and so that’s where they try and sign guys up and try to keep them long term.
+They typically gave us our first shot and so that’s where they try and sign guys up and try to keep them long-term.
 If you’re a little more in tune with I guess the NRL or something, they use systems where they pull the younger players through.
 And I guess this was a little before the time of the A-League youth systems.